Sherelle Jacobs: Career

-Jacobs started her career working on the breaking news desk for Deutsche Welle in the German city of Bonn.
+Jacobs started her career working on the breaking news desk for Deutsche Welle in Bonn, Germany.
 Jacobs subsequently worked in Tunisia as a freelance journalist.
-While in Tunis, her journalistic interest was focused on the Arab Spring, its problems and the rise of Islamist extremism in the Maghreb.
+While in Tunis, her journalistic interest was focused on the problems of Arab Spring and the rise of Islamist extremism in the Maghreb.

+She is the Assistant Comment Editor at The Daily Telegraph and has previously written for The Guardian.

-She appeared on the panel of the BBC's Question Time in November 2019 and on Any Questions? in May of the same year.
-Jacobs is a Brexit supporter and has been lauded by The Conservative Woman website as a rising star.
-Jacobs is sceptical towards elements within the environmental movements claims of a climate emergency, while still believing climate change is an existential problem.
+She appeared on the panel of the BBC's Question Time in November 2019 and on Any Questions? in May of the same year and September 2025.

+Views

+Jacobs is a Brexit supporter and has been described by The Conservative Woman website as a rising star.
+She is a climate change denialist, having called the UN Intergovernmental Panel on Climate Change a "post-truth scam" and the prevailing consensus on climate change "groupthinkishly unscientific.

 In February 2019, Jacobs was criticised by Owen Jones for using the term "Cultural Marxism" in an editorial for the Daily Telegraph.